Blood Link: Production

 Blood Link was shot in the United States and Germany in late 1981.
 The film was financed mostly by a German production company (Zadar Films), but it was made by an Italian director and crew.
+Director Alberto De Martino said that the films he made in the 1980s were all made for the foreign markets.

+These films were all made with a pseudonym of Martin Herbert as Martino said he felt "a little ashamed" of them.

+Martino said that working with actor Michael Moriarty was difficult, calling him "a ballbuster.
+At first he was all nice and happy, but then, right before the beginning of production, he changed."
+Martino said Moriarty wanted to change the script and made other "unreasonable requests."

 Release

 Blood Link was released in 1982.

 The film was released in the United States on home video by Embassy as Blood Link and in the United Kingdom by Medusa as The Link.
-The film was only released in De Martino's native Italy directly to video years later.
+It was released in Italy as Extrasensorial in various locations such in 1986.

 Reception

 From retrospective reviews, Adrian Luther Smith in his book on Italian genre films praised the acting of Michael Moriarty and stated that "those seeking well-presented sleazy thrills will not be disappointed".
 Italian film critic and historian Roberto Curti stated that the film has "several interesting moments" while being "partly marred for an unsatisfactory ending imposed on by the producer".